 - Serve warm or at room temperature.

-I just can’t get enough of quinoa these days.
-This recipe, per serving has 3 grams of protein and 3 grams of fiber and only 20 grams of carbs.
-A great choice as a side dish, to add to a salad, or just to eat all by itself, like I did.
+This WW Veggie Quinoa Pilaf recipe, is a great choice as a side dish, to add to a salad, or just to eat all by itself, like I did.

 I can’t wait to go to the kitchen and heat me up some leftovers!

 That’s the best part about posting these recipes.

 So, if you haven’t tried quinoa yet, I really encourage you to try it.